 Step 4.
 Pricing model and budget

-You can stipulate the supposed cost of the entire project or a breakdown of the budget for each stage of software development.
+You can stipulate the supposed cost of the entire project or break down the budget for each stage of software development.

-If the cost assessment for the project doesn’t fit your budget, the dedicated software development team may help you decide what to leave for later.
+If the estimated project cost doesn’t fit your budget, the development team can help you decide which aspects of your app you can schedule for later.

-For instance, if you require a real-time chat function, there are two ways, where each has a different cost:
+For instance, if you require a real-time chat feature, there are two options, each with a different cost:

-- Simple real-time chat that performs its main purpose which is to communicate.
-Alternatively, this approach is cheaper.
+- A simple real-time chat that performs its main purpose which is communication.
+This alternative is cheaper.

 Why is this step important?
 Reality doesn’t always match our expectations.
-Therefore, it is important to capture the expected results at a known amount.
+Hence, it is important to capture the expected results at a known budget.

 Step 5.
 Vendor bids and software vendors selection criteria

-- A brief description of the developmnet company (i.e., company name and background, structure, qualification, and location).
+- A brief description of the developmnet company (including company name, background, structure, qualification, and location).

-- A brief description of the development team (i.e., experience, and resumes).
+- A brief description of the development team (experience, tech profile, CVs).

 - Technical vision for the project (i.e., technologies and architecture).

-- Budget estimation (i.e., required project expenses, rates of specialists, and possible additional expenses).
+- Budget estimation (project expenses, hourly rates of specialists, possible additional costs).

 - Intellectual property conditions.

-- Suggestions for improvement of the project and functions not mentioned in the project description.
+- Suggestions for improvement of the project and features not covered in the initial project description.

-You will receive various offers, and each company will have its strengths, reputation, and capabilities.
-Some will be competitive due to low costs while others will provide higher quality.
-Remember that the purpose of an RFP document is to assess how much the IT vendor meets the requirements of your project.
+You will receive diverse offers from various companies, each with particular strengths, capabilities, and reputation.
+Some might stand out due to competitive pricing, while others may offer higher quality.
+Remember, the purpose of an RFP document is to evaluate how well the IT vendor meets the requirements for your project.

 Why is this step important?
-Including this section in your request for proposal may make comparing the bids you receive easier.
-By having collected responses to the aforementioned questions, you would be able to compare and select the best option.
+Including this section in your request for proposal may streamline the comparison of bids you receive.
+With responses to these specified questions in hand, you’d be able to compare and select the best option.

-A good and beneficial RFP for software development is clear.
-On the other hand, some customers produce 40-page RFPs which make the request inefficient, as they contain a multitude of requirements with zero context.
-In other words, excessively long, complicated, and convoluted phrasing is not the key to effective cooperation.
-They are unnecessary bells and whistles that will prevent the team from getting to the point and understanding how they may help you.
-How to avoid that?
-It’s simple: don’t put in too much text—a simple 3-page document would be enough to get your point across.
+However, some companies produce lengthy 40-page RFPs which make the request inefficient, as they contain a multitude of requirements with zero context.
+In simple terms, excessively long, complicated, and convoluted phrasing doesn’t lead to effective cooperation.
+They are unnecessary bells and whistles that will prevent the team from getting to the point and understanding how they can help.

 Some other tips for writing an effective RFP

-- Don’t chase low prices.
-If you only consider the price, you may end up with lower quality, less functionality, slow development and, ultimately, even higher costs overall.
+- Prioritize value, not just low prices.
+Focusing solely on cost, you may end up with lower quality, limited functionality, slow development and even higher overall costs.

-- In the template, write down all the features you need your product to have.
-The more specific your needs are at this stage, the more accurate the price will be and the fewer surprises you will encounter later.
+- Include a list of required features in your RFP software template.
+The more specific your needs at this stage, the more accurate the pricing and the fewer surprises down the line.

-- Don’t send your RFP to too many potential vendors.
-The idea that “more is better” seems logical.
-Why send a proposal request to five or six vendors when you can send it to fifty?
+- Avoid inundating too many potential vendors with your RFP.
+The idea of casting a wide net seems logical.
+Say, why don’t you request a proposal from fifty vendors instead of five?
 After all, you’ll get a much better estimate of the base cost and capabilities.
-Yes, but you forgot to consider the information overload of having to evaluate proposals effectively.
-Look at it this way, if it takes about 120 minutes to evaluate each proposal, the time and effort quickly increase.
-As a result, none of the offers are properly considered, often skipped, or evaluated based on the approximate price at the end of the offer.
-To save time and effort, we advise creating a preselection of companies that meet your initial idea of a suitable vendor: 3 – 5 companies are the best option.
+Yes, but you should consider the information overload when effectively assessing proposals.
+Before sending it to the IT service provider, undergo the RFP scoring process.
+Consider this: if evaluating each proposal takes around 120 minutes, the time and effort rapidly increase.
+As a result, none of the offers are properly considered, often skipped, or evaluated based on the approximate pricing.
+To save time and effort, we advise you to preselect 3 – 5 companies that meet your initial idea of a suitable vendor.